fqantonio/GoingInductive/README.md

 # CONCLUSION

-What impact for the students learning outcomes (four)?
+>What impact for the students learning outcomes (four)?
 Who benefits more?
-What are the pros and cons about this methodological decision?
+What are the pros and cons about this >methodological decision?
 What are the implications for the stakeholders?
+Was it worth it?
+Did students benefit? >What can be done better?
+What conclusions can be drawned?

 The conclusions presented here focus more on the less reliable sample because it as different schools from diferent regions and different students grades: all sample from both schools with school effect included.
 So, **Overall**, as a teacher of science and tech, you should (or at least think about it) move to implement the inductive strategy as your methodology for learning because it improves the **Learning Transfer**, **academic results** with a huge impact on **lab practice**, except for the **Social Skills** [^readme-4] and RANK 1 students.